International Relations and History

-Andrew J. Bacevich is Professor of International Relations and History at Boston University.
-A graduate of the U.S. Military Academy, he received his PhD in American Diplomatic History from Princeton University.
-Before joining the faculty of Boston University in 1998, he taught at West Point and at Johns Hopkins University.
+Andrew J. Bacevich is professor of international relations and history at Boston University.
+A graduate of the U.S. Military Academy at West Point, he received his PhD in American Diplomatic History from Princeton University.
+Before joining the faculty of Boston University, he taught at West Point and Johns Hopkins University.

-In 2004, Dr. Bacevich was a Berlin Prize Fellow at the American Academy in Berlin.
-He has also been a fellow of the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, the John F. Kennedy School of Government at Harvard University, and the Council on Foreign Relations in New York.
+In 2004, Professor Bacevich was a Berlin Prize Fellow at the American Academy in Berlin.
+He has also held fellowships at the Paul H. Nitze School of Advanced International Studies, the John F. Kennedy School of Government, and the Council on Foreign Relations.

 Watch Professor Bacevich on the PBS show Moyers & Company.
 In this clip, Professor Bacevich talks about Robert Bales, the army staff sergeant who allegedly killed 17 Afghan civilians on March 11.
 Does Bales symbolize a larger problem in our military ranks?
 Professor Bacevich comments on Bales’ accountability, the stress of repeated tours on soldiers, and how war itself “compromises our humanity.”